marcusleeeugene/FireBusters-VR/README.md

 3. Make sure HTC Vive is plugged in, calibrated and configured
 4. Edit > Clear All PlayerPrefs
 5. Select "Start Point" scene and run

+(Alternatively you may run directly from the .exe file from this link: https://drive.google.com/file/d/1-25tuD4CBRVcTbqlF8XwR52w7sUcgZpo/view?usp=sharing however, running in Unity is highly recommended)